vivngo/Parallel_Course/Github.md

 #> [1] "9 0.13323193253018"
 ```

-For solving with a loop this basic knowledge can help to increase the pace of the algorithm.
+For solving with a loop, this basic knowledge can help increase the speed of the algorithm.

 ``` r